cyanreg/avtransport/draft-qproto-spec.md

-Qstream protocol
+Qproto protocol
 ================
-The Qstream protocol is a new standardized mechanism for unidirectional and bidirectional multimedia transport and storage.
+The Qproto protocol is a new standardized mechanism for unidirectional and bidirectional multimedia transport and storage.
 This protocol aims to be a simple, reliable and robust low-overhead method that borrows design decisions from other protocols and aims to be generic, rather than specialized for certain use-cases.
 With minimal changes, it can be